danwhitlock/console-finances/README.md

 **Description**

-This is a challenge to output financial information from a selection of data.
+This is a challenge to output financial information from a selection of data using JavaScript.

 Data was provided in the format